optimal-codestyle/optimal-codestyle.github.io/cognitive-codestyle.md

 ## Introduction

 _At the risk of giving my fellow scientists good reason for displeasure, I am applying the principles in which I believe with a somewhat reckless one-sidedness, … partly because in certain cases it is useful to state a point of view with crude simplicity and leave the refinements to the ensuing play of thrust and counterthrust._
-_— Rudolph Arnheim, Art and Visual Perception_
+_— **Rudolph Arnheim, Art and Visual Perception**_

 _First, we want to establish the idea that a computer language is not just a way of getting a computer to perform operations but rather that it is a novel formal medium for expressing ideas about methodology.
 Thus, programs must be written for people to read, and only incidentally for machines to execute._
-_— Harold Abelson and Gerald Jay Sussman, Structure and Interpretation of Computer Programs._
+_— **Harold Abelson and Gerald Jay Sussman, Structure and Interpretation of Computer Programs.**_

 _Indeed, the ratio of time spent reading vs. writing is well over 10:1… Because this ratio is so high, we want the reading of code to be easy, even if it makes the writing harder._
-_— Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship._
+_— **Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship**._

-Probably no one needs to prove that the _readability_ of the program text is one of the decisive factors that determine the success of its maintenance and development.
+Probably no one needs to prove that the **_readability_** of the program text is one of the decisive factors that determine the success of its maintenance and development.

-Usually, when evaluating the text of a program in terms of its _ease of perception_, the term _readability_ is used.
+Usually, when evaluating the text of a program in terms of its **_ease of perception_**, the term **_readability_** is used.
 Strictly speaking, they are not exactly the same thing, because, as will be shown later, the process of perceiving a program is more than just reading.
-However, since we are talking about text, and the term _readability_ is fairly well-established, I will also use it in that sense.
+However, since we are talking about text, and the term **_readability_** is fairly well-established, I will also use it in that sense.

-In order to maintain readability of the code, during program development it is common to agree on some common set of formatting rules (style) for the source code.
+In order to maintain readability of the code, during program development it is common to agree on some common set of formatting rules (***code style***) for the source code.
 The very existence of a set of such rules can have a positive effect on its readability and quality, since, firstly, it forms certain habits among programmers regarding the language constructions that they expect to see in the program text, and, secondly, it forces them to be more attentive to what they have written (unless, of course, the formatting of the code is completely transferred to the auto-formatting tools).

 However, individual rules are often questionable because the criteria for their selection are unclear and they often contradict similar rules in other similar styles.

 The rules provide specific details for how the code is formatted to maintain readability, but there is no explanation of how the rules help achieve it.
 Without understanding this, the solution to the engineering problem of forming a readable (i.e optimal in the sense of perception) program text is replaced by thoughtless adherence to formal and often arbitrarily chosen rules, which usually change when moving from project to project, from language to language.
 As a result, a false idea is formed that the what the rules say is not so important, and the choice of one or another style is just a matter of taste and habit.

 Indeed, our habits largely determine how comfortable we feel in a given situation and, in particular, how we perceive a particular formatting style.
 But the feeling of comfort due to habit cannot be a measure of how objectively good this style is.
-It is obvious that the habit of a certain style can only mean that we simply stopped noticing the specific features of this style, which in fact can be counterproductive in the sense of forming _objectively readable_ code.
+It is obvious that the habit of a certain style can only mean that we simply stopped noticing the specific features of this style, which in fact can be counterproductive in the sense of forming **_objectively readable_** code.

-When I speak of _objective readability_, I mean that the full readability of a text consists of a subjective component, caused by developed habits and skills, which we talked about above, and an objective one.
+When I speak of **_objective readability_**, I mean that the full readability of a text consists of a subjective component, caused by developed habits and skills, which we talked about above, and an objective one.
 This second component is determined by the capabilities and limitations of the mechanisms of perception and processing of visual information common to all people in the normal mental and physical state.

 Thus, the subjective component is associated with some private habits that can be changed, and the objective – with the general psychophysical features of a human's vision, which we do not assume is possible to change.
-Therefore, when talking about optimizing the text of a program, it makes sense to talk only about the objective component of readability, and therefore further in this article the term _readability_ will always refer to this component of it.
+Therefore, when talking about optimizing the text of a program, it makes sense to talk only about the objective component of readability, and therefore further in this article the term **_readability_** will always refer to this component of it.

 Let's take a closer look at what we know about the mechanisms of human perception of visual information, reading plain texts, and reading and perceiving program texts.